CharlesDupret/AlpageSentinelles/ImageImporter/README.md

 ## How to improve ?

   - Improve passing
   - Add exceptions and errors messages.
+For example if some masques are missing...
   - Improve logs to better know what is done or missing (like snow mask)